AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/email/unsubscribes/syncing-unsubscribes-with-salesforce.md

 **Unsubscribe Sync**

-When you've enabled the unsubscribe sync (Step 3 below) you'll be turning on the nightly sync.
+When you've enabled the unsubscribe sync (Step 3 below), you'll be turning on the nightly sync.
 The sync occurs once a day around 8:00 pm PST.
 It will bidirectionally sync all unsubscribes in Marketo Sales with the Opt Out field in Salesforce.

+>[!NOTE]
+>
+>The unsubscribe sync with Salesforce will sync unsubscribes, but it will not sync re-subscribes.
+If you'd like to remove an unsubscribe from Marketo Sales and Salesforce, uncheck the unsubscribe in Salesforce and remove the unsubscribe in Marketo Sales.

 ## Configure Unsubscribe Sync to Salesforce {#configure-unsubscribe-sync-to-salesforce}